lumynou5/C-Compiler-Junk/README.md

 The last statement of the given semicolon-split sequence is the return of the main function.

-You can use variables like `abc = 10; abc + 1;`.
+You can use variables like `foo = 10; foo + 1;`.
-Trying to access a variable that hasn't assigned before is undefined behavior.
+Trying to access a variable that hasn't assigned before causes compilation error.

 The program will output LLVM IR into stdout.